Raunak-Sarmacharya/LocalCooksCommunity/docs/api-reference.md

 - **Full**: All 10 training modules + preparation completion (for approved users)

 **Training Modules:**

-1. `canada-food-handling` - Safe Food Handling Basics
+**Module 1 - Food Safety Basics (14 videos):**
+1. `basics-cross-contamination` - An Introduction
-2. `canada-contamination-prevention` - Preventing Food Contamination
+2. `basics-allergen-awareness` - Basic Conditions of HACCP
-3. `canada-allergen-awareness` - Allergen Awareness and Management
+3. `basics-cooking-temps` - Reducing Complexity
-4. `nl-temperature-control` - Temperature Danger Zone & Time Control
-5. `nl-personal-hygiene` - Personal Hygiene for Food Handlers
+4. `basics-temperature-danger` - Personal Hygiene
+5. `basics-personal-hygiene` - Deliveries
-6. `nl-cleaning-sanitizing` - Cleaning and Sanitizing Procedures
+6. `basics-food-storage` - Storage
-7. `nl-haccp-principles` - HACCP Principles for Small Kitchens
+7. `basics-illness-reporting` - Preparation
-8. `nl-food-storage` - Proper Food Storage & Receiving
+8. `basics-food-safety-plan` - Regeneration
-9. `nl-cooking-temperatures` - Safe Cooking Temperatures & Methods
+9. `basics-pest-control` - To Start
-10. `nl-inspection-preparation` - Health Inspection Readiness
+10. `basics-chemical-safety` - After Service
+11. `basics-fifo` - Waste Removal
+12. `basics-receiving` - Cleaning and Maintenance
+13. `basics-cooling-reheating` - Weekly Log Sheets
+14. `basics-thawing` - Wrap Up

+**Module 2 - Safety & Hygiene How-To's (8 videos):**
+15. `howto-handwashing` - How to Wash Your Hands
+16. `howto-sanitizing` - How to clean a food preparation station
+17. `howto-thermometer` - How to clean kitchen utensils
+18. `howto-cleaning-schedule` - How to clean a stove
+19. `howto-equipment-cleaning` - How to clean a kitchen floor
+20. `howto-uniform-care` - How to clean a restaurant floor
+21. `howto-wound-care` - How to clean tables and chairs
+22. `howto-inspection-prep` - How to clean a washroom

 ---